haleybrittman/CS425_repe/project_app/README.md

 This project is designed to manage a transit system, handling components such as buses, trains, routes, stops, and passenger information.
 It provides a structured database and backend logic for efficient transit management, route planning, and passenger service.

 ## Table of Contents
-Installation
+Installation,
-Introduction
+Introduction,
-Setup & Database Generation
+Setup & Database Generation,
-Notes
+Notes,
-Feature/ Menu Options
+Feature/ Menu Options,
 Contributors

 ## Installation
-IDE Application (VScode, Eclipse)
+IDE Application (VScode, Eclipse),
-Python Installation
+Python Installation,
-SQL connector installation
+SQL connector installation,
 MYSQL Workbench (Optional)

 ## Introduction